samforwill/nlp-campaign-messaging/README.md

 9. 'china'
 10. 'corporations'

-Each term comes along with a list of semantically-similar terms that were used in assessing the corpora of each candidate.
+Each term comes along with a list of semantically-similar terms searched in the candidate corpora.
 The linked graph below shows the results of these queries, the exact terms used in each list, along with example tweets from each candidate for each category.

 [![Candidate Comparisons](images/candidate_topic_comparisons.png)](https://samforwill.w3spaces.com/bokeh/candidate_topic_comparisons.html)